kristopolous/music-explorer/readme.md

     $ mkdir -p /sd/mp3/label
     $ cd /sd/mp3/label

-Now let's say you want to get a label or artist, heck let's use me, pay me nothing, it's cool. (install youtube-dl, it's in apt, beofre you do this)
+Now let's say you want to get a label or artist, heck let's use me, pay me nothing, it's cool. (install youtube-dl, it's in apt, before you do this)

     $ album-get chrismckenzie
     ♫ chrismckenzie ♫